 When is the deadline for letters of recommendation?

-The deadline for submitting letters of recommendation is May 15, 2022, 23:59 CET.
+The deadline for submitting letters of recommendation is about 10 days after the application deadline and will be communicated to your referees by email as soon as you submit their contact details.
 So, please make sure to inform and name your referees in the application portal well in advance.

 How should my referees submit their letters of recommendation?